Design and architecture decisions¶

 Opt-in web research¶

 Web search is per message (research_mode=web), gated by WEB_RESEARCH_ENABLED, with a disclaimer in the UI and source_kind=web in metadata.
+Users choose KB (default) or web per message — not silent open-web mode.

 Rationale: Campus KB answers should default to governed corpus content.
 Open web is a deliberate user choice, not silent fallback when retrieval is weak.
+Decision rationale: ADR-003.

 Two evaluation layers (RAGAS + LangSmith)¶